turbonomic/tbutil/README.md

 TBUtil is built and maintained by the Turbonomic field organisation and is free to download and use and is unsupported.

 It is Licensed under the [Apache License, Version 2.0](LICENSE).

-It requires a personalised "unlock" key file which your Turbonomic representative can supply.
-This key is _not_ a license.